Perseverance, Hope and a fire god: a history of Mars rovers - RFI

 Beijing (AFP)

-China's "Zhurong" rover, part of its ambitious space programme to send a probe to Mars, is set to attempt the challenging landing onto the Red Planet in the next five days, with a remit to harvest data on the Red Planet.
+China's probe to Mars touched down on the Red Planet Saturday to deploy its Zhurong rover, during a busy time for Martian exploration.

-It's a relatively busy time for Martian exploration, with China, the US and hitherto space minnows the UAE sending probes to the treacherous planet, where failure to land safely is more frequent than success.
+China, the US and hitherto space minnows the UAE have sent probes to the treacherous planet, where failure to land safely is more frequent than success.

 China's Tianwen-1 probe successfully launched last July and entered Mars' orbit in February -- a major milestone for Beijing's ambitious space programme.

-Space-watchers are eager to see whether the Zhurong rover will land successfully after a separate Chinese rocket hurtled uncontrollably back towards Earth last week, disintegrating in the Indian Ocean.

-The six-wheeled, solar-powered Zhurong -- named after the god of fire in ancient Chinese mythology -- is on a mission to collect rocks, data and scan the surface.
+The six-wheeled, solar-powered Zhurong -- named after the god of fire in ancient Chinese mythology -- is on a mission to collect rocks and data, and scan the surface.

-But its landing is set to be a nail-biter, with Chinese state media describing the several minute process of using a parachute, rocket to slow descent and buffer legs as "the most challenging part of the mission."

 Here is a look at how China's efforts to reach the red planet compare with those of other countries throughout history.